-Join Doug Winnie for an in-depth discussion in this video What you should know before watching this course, part of Up and Running with Windows Phone 8 Development.
+Join Doug Winnie for an in-depth discussion in this video What you should know before watching this course, part of Learning Windows Phone 8 Development.

 This is a beginner course for building applications for Windows Phone 8.
 I don't make any assumptions that you know how to develop using previous versions of Windows Phone, Windows, or other .NET technologies.
 To build applications for Windows Phone 8, you need to have a Windows 8 computer.
 Due to the configuration of some of the tools that are a part of the developer toolkit, running Windows in a virtual machine may not work.
 It's recommended that you work with an operating system installed on native hardware.
 If you're on a Mac, you can use Boot Camp, but be aware that not all the Windows 8 drivers for Boot Camp are currently compatible with Boot Camp.